What are the stories about “Yaoi” and gay manga?

 Haru o Daiteia was created by Nitta Youka.
 It is among the most popular gay mangas available.

-Iwaki, as well as Katou, are two actors that want to get on an international stage.
+Iwaki, as well as Katou, are two actors who want to get on the international stage.

 Though both of them are masculine, they are different personality traits.
 Iwaki is shyer but is also modest.